Clarifai/docs/docs/sdk/Model-Training-Tutorial/text_classifier.md

     <CodeBlock className="language-text">{CodeOutputTeEv}</CodeBlock>
 </details>

-Finally let's compare the results from  multiple datasets using ```EvalResultCompare``` feature from Clarifai Python SDK to get a better understanding of the model's performance.
+Finally let's compare the results from  multiple datasets using ```EvalResultCompare``` feature from Clarifai SDKs to get a better understanding of the model's performance.

 <Tabs>
 <TabItem value="python" label="Python">